fledge-iot/fledge/docs/REDHAT.rst

 Installation on CentOS
 ======================

-A CentOS package should be installed before the FogLAMP RPM, follow the instructions :
+It is necessary to install a CentOS package before FogLAMP can be installed successfully.
+The installation sequence is as follows:
 ::
    sudo yum install -y  centos-release-scl-rh sudo yum -y  localinstall ~/foglamp-1.5.2-0.00.x86_64.rpm